-With all incoterms it is important to understand the obligations of both the buyer and seller.
-There are eleven incoterms covering international shipments, are you aware of all the different options?
-If you need shipment support, please reach out to the team!
+With all incoterms, it is important to understand the obligations of both the buyer and seller.
+There are eleven incoterms covering international shipments, are you aware of all the different terms?
+If you need FCA shipment support, please reach out to the team!

 FREE DOWNLOAD: You can download our free Incoterms chart which provides simple explanations of all eleven incoterms here